bartoszptak/LicensePlateReader/README.md

-<strong> Note: The development of the project has been suspended for an indefinite period. </strong>
+:heavy_exclamation_mark::heavy_exclamation_mark:<strong> Note: The development of the project has been suspended for an indefinite period. </strong>:disappointed::disappointed::disappointed:

 # License Plate Reader
 The main assumption of the project is to create an algorithm that return the plate characters in text form from the photo.